Login

 Looking at the Code

-The program will read the LanguageRules.txt file.
+The program will read the LanguageRules.xml file.
 I've placed this file in the bin\Debug directory so that it will be in the same directory as the executable file when you run the program in debug mode.
 If, for whatever reason, this file is not found in the same directory as the executable, the program displays an appropriate error message.
 If you change this configuration, you'll need to modify the code in Form1.cs so that it is able to locate this file.

 When you run the program, it will write an HTML file to disk and then open it with your browser.
 This is done in the btnColorize_Click() event handler in Form1.cs (see Listing 1).
 Edit this file to change what is done with the colorized code.